 3. Emphasis on call center metrics with a purpose

-Call centers function based on several key performance indicators (KPIs) like average handling time, rate of customer satisfaction, and rate of first call resolution to name a few.
+Contact Centers function based on several call center key performance indicators (KPIs) like average handling time, rate of customer satisfaction, and rate of first call resolution to name a few.
 However, managers should not overemphasise these parameters and keep a flexible approach.

 Take, for example, average call handling time which indicates how fast a call has been concluded.
 An agent may end a call abruptly without even paying attention to the customer’s issue.
 This impacts call quality and thus, customer satisfaction.